exploring self-realization, sacred personhood, and full humanity

 We know it’s intelligent and purposeful because we can “see” what it does in the “Double-Slit” experiment.
 It will manage an experiment's outcome, in a flash, based upon the “observer effect” with its determination to maintain a “rule set” of non-conflicting knowledge in the world.
 Read about it on the “Theory Of Everything” page.

-There is no matter: this is the most elemental item of knowledge on which to build The Inferential Life
+matter is not primary: this is the most elemental item of knowledge on which to build The Inferential Life

-It means many things, and we’ll discuss much detail in Part II.
+We’ll discuss this concept in more detail in Part II.
 However…

 If reality is consciousness-based, if matter is not primary, then – how shall we live our lives?